syangav/duckietown_imitation_learning/README.md

 How to convert a caffe model to a movidius graph file?

   - mvNCCompile deploy.prototxt -w duckie_model_iter_10000.caffemodel -s 12 -o GRAPH_FILE_NAME

+How to play around more within Duckietown?

+  - The Duckietown program was first started in MIT then in ETH, UDEM, TTIC.
+Softwares are online [here](https://github.com/duckietown/Software).
+Everything can be found via the [Duckiebook](http://book.duckietown.org/master/duckiebook/).